 People expect instant gratification.
-Tell them how it actually works and worked for you or others, and they can achieve the same.
+Tell them how it actually works and works for you or others, and they can achieve the same.

 8. Scheduling Emails & Follow-ups

-So you have set your goals, know the types of emails, and chose the email marketing service.
+So you have set your goals, know the types of emails, and choose the email marketing service.
 You have also crafted an attractive copy for your emails.

 Optin forms will help you build the email list.
 So all got covered!

-Start from scheduling your emails.
-The planning for email marketing includes certain points such as below:
+Start by scheduling your emails.
+The planning for email marketing includes certain points, such as below: